wolfganglederer/simex/README.md

 # The simex Pakage

-This pakage for R implements the simex procedure developed by Cook & Stefanski for diealing with measurement error models, as well as the mcsimex for misclassified data developed by Küchenhoff and Lesaffre.
+This pakage for R implements the simex procedure developed by Cook & Stefanski for dealing with measurement error models, as well as the mcsimex for misclassified data developed by Küchenhoff, Mwalili and Lesaffre.

 # simex NEWS: